Generic name: canakinumab

 The formation of CYP450 enzymes is suppressed by increased levels of cytokines (e.g., IL-1) during chronic inflammation.
 Thus it is expected that for a molecule that binds to IL-1, such as canakinumab, the formation of CYP450 enzymes could be normalized.
 This is clinically relevant for CYP450 substrates with a narrow therapeutic index, where the dose is individually adjusted (e.g., warfarin).
 Upon initiation of canakinumab, in patients being treated with these types of medicinal products, therapeutic monitoring of the effect or drug concentration should be performed and the individual dose of the medicinal product may need to be adjusted as needed.

-Embryofetal developmental toxicity studies were performed in marmoset monkeys and mice.
-Pregnant marmoset monkeys were administered canakinumab subcutaneously twice weekly at doses of 15, 50 or 150 mg/kg (representing 11 to 110-fold the human dose based on a plasma AUC comparison at the MRHD) from gestation days 25 to 109 which revealed no evidence of embryotoxicity or fetal malformations.
+In embryo-fetal development studies, pregnant marmoset monkeys received canakinumab from gestation days 25 to 140 at doses that produced exposures approximately 11 times that achieved with MRHD and greater (on a plasma area under the curve [AUC] basis with maternal subcutaneous doses of 15, 50, or 150 mg/kg twice weekly).
+Ilaris did not elicit any evidence of embryotoxicity or fetal malformations.
 There were increases in the incidence of incomplete ossification of the terminal caudal vertebra and misaligned and/or bipartite vertebra in fetuses at all dose levels when compared to concurrent controls suggestive of delay in skeletal development in the marmoset.
-Since canakinumab does not cross-react with mouse or rat IL-1, pregnant mice were subcutaneously administered a murine analog of canakinumab at doses of 15, 50, or 150 mg/kg on gestation days 6, 11 and 17.
+Since Ilaris does not cross-react with mouse or rat IL-1β, pregnant mice were subcutaneously administered a murine analog of Ilaris at doses of 15, 50, or 150 mg/kg during the period of organogenesis on gestation days 6, 11, and 17.
 The incidence of incomplete ossification of the parietal and frontal skull bones of fetuses was increased in a dose-dependent manner at all dose levels tested.

-The safety and efficacy of Ilaris in SJIA patients under 2 years of age have not been established [see Pharmacokinetics (12.3)].
+The safety and efficacy of Ilaris in SJIA patients under 2 years of age have not been established [see Clinical Pharmacology (12.3)].

-Clinical studies of Ilaris did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+Clinical studies of Ilaris did not include sufficient numbers of subjects aged 65 years and older to determine whether they respond differently from younger subjects.

 No formal studies have been conducted to examine the pharmacokinetics of Ilaris administered subcutaneously in patients with renal impairment.